 - Insulation: Insulated garage doors will help you save on your energy bills, so think of them as an investment.
 The price of a door will vary based on its insulation value, which can depend on the level of polystyrene or polyurethane insulation and the quality of the weatherstripping.
 Buying the best weatherstripping you can is a worthwhile purchase that you will thank yourself for during the coldest days of the year.

-- Steel or aluminum: The most popular material for the construction of a garage door is steel that has a woodgrain finish.
+- Steel or aluminum: The trendiest material for the construction of a garage door is steel that has a woodgrain finish.
 While steel is typically 10% less costly than aluminum, smooth steel doors, which consist of heavier, thicker sheet metal, tend to cost around 50% more than standard steel doors with woodgrain finishes.

 - Model: If you opt for a garage door model that has PVC overlays, these tend to double the cost of the door.
 Choosing a door with an embossed carriage house style may increase the price around 15%.

-- Windows: Windows provide various benefits — they allow light into the garage and greatly improve the appearance of the door.
-However, adding windows could push up the price from 25 to 50 percent, depending on how many windows the door has, how they’re made and their insulation value.
+- Windows: Windows provide various benefits — they allow light into the garage and dramatically improve the appearance of the door.
+However, adding windows could push up the price from 25 to 50%, depending on how many windows the door has, their construction and their insulation value.

 - Color: Garage doors often come in standard and premium colors, with the latter costing a little extra.
 If you would like to paint your door a color that is not one of the offered choices, dealers will often offer to repaint the door for an extra fee.

 Choose Halo Overhead Doors

-When shopping for a garage door, color, style, texture, size and opening method are all important.
+When shopping for a garage door, color, style, texture, size and opening method are all crucial considerations.
 For this reason, it’s best to shop in a place with lots of options.
 And in Houston, there’s no better place than Halo Overhead Doors.

 At Halo Overhead Doors, we have a vast collection of high-quality doors and are confident that you’ll find the door that’s perfect for your home.
 Here are some examples of the collections we offer: